Halcyon666/learn-cases/docs/annotation processor.md

 ## how to use compile the project

-`gradle clean build` this command will install jar in your local repository
+copy the jar to your project, and dependent on it

 ## how to use the processor jar in other project